 West Exit Shinjuku: major department stores, electronics shopping, skyscraper area home to business, local government, and Shinjuku's major hotels.

-South Exit Shinjuku: mainly modern, mid-range shopping, spaciousness, room to move.
+South Exit Shinjuku: trendy mid-range to high-end shopping, spaciousness, room to move.

 East Exit Shinjuku: Shinjuku-dori Street, accessed directly from the East Exit of the station: mid-range to high-class shopping

 Yasukuni-dori Street (parallel to Shinjuku-dori Street): non-stop entertainment and cheaper shopping.

 East Exit Shinjuku offers the most dining opportunities - although there is no shortage of them in any direction from the station.